Staff & board

-Noelle GraIn - program and operatIons manager
+Noelle GraIn - operatIons manager

 Noelle joined the VegMichigan staff in 2018.
 Prior to joining VegMichigan, Noelle spent 15 years working in public policy and corporate affairs in both environmental and animal rights advocacy.
 She has worked with major food and apparel brands to implement policies that benefit animals as well as in regulatory compliance as an environmental inspector and with various environmental NGOs.
 Noelle holds a B.S. in Environmental Policy and Political Science and an M.S. in Community Sustainability from Michigan State University.

-OlIvIa GramprIe - CommunIty outreach coordInator
+OlIvIa GramprIe - medIa and outreach manager

 Olivia has worked on outreach campaigns with animal rights groups, such as The Humane League and Attorneys for Animals, and has volunteered at SASHA Farm.
 While enrolled with the Academy of Culinary Nutrition, she gained an appreciation for how delicious and healthy eating plant-based can be and is now dedicated to spreading good food appreciation.
 Studying video production at Washtenaw Community College gave her the storytelling skills to share food education in new and unique ways.
 Olivia earned a B.A. in Environmental Studies from Skidmore College, where she focused on sustainable food systems.